ellnathan/ellnathan/README.md

 ### About Me

-**Degree:** ✈️ Graduated in Aerospace Technology with Pilot Stuides
+**Degree:** ✈️ Graduated in Aerospace Technology with Pilot Studies

 **Career:** 📊 Worked in the aviation industry before transitioning to a career in data quality analytics